bramvandenbussche/wp-bible/readme.txt

 == Changelog ==

+*   1.7.10: fixed some CSS issues in IE7, IE8 and webkit browsers (Safari & Chrome) - look at http://wordpress.org/support/topic/248735?replies=5
+			added option to open link in new window extended the syntax of bible reference to include a dot following the book name, for example: 1 Cor.
+13,1-12
 *   1.7.9: tested for Wordpress 2.9
 *   1.7.8: added support for Wordpress 2.5 & 2.7
 *   1.7.7: fixed a potentially vulnerable POST request processing.